Faculty and Staff

-Dr. McDonnell received her PhD in Nursing from the University of Virginia in 2013, her MSN with a specialization in oncology medical/surgical nursing from Yale University in 1983, a BSN from Cornell University-New York Hospital School of Nursing and a BS in Biology from St. Francis College in New York City.
+Dr. McDonnell received her PhD in Nursing Science from the University of Virginia in 2013, her MSN with a specialization in oncology medical/surgical nursing from Yale University in 1983, a BSN from Cornell University-New York Hospital School of Nursing and a BS in Biology from St. Francis College in New York City.

 Dr. McDonnell has disseminated several publications and abstracts in international/national conferences.
 Most recent ones are listed below: